National Planning Policy Framework

-What is it?
+What is a Paragraph 84?

 In exceptional circumstances, planning permission may be granted for houses in the open countryside under Paragraph 84 of the National Planning Policy Framework.
 This is a section within the NPPF that sets out the guidelines for planning and building new homes in isolated rural areas of England.

-The conditions for building under Paragraph 84 are:
+The conditions are:

 There is an essential need for a rural worker, including those taking majority control of a farm business, to live permanently at or near their place of work in the countryside;